vthangar/A1/README.txt

 ------------------------------------------------------------------------------------

 — terminates shell (‘exit’)
+- command:
-- command, with no arguments (’ls’)
+     with no arguments (’ls’)
-- command, with arguments (’ls -l’)
+     with arguments (’ls -l’)
-- command, with/without arguments, executed in the background using & (xemacs &)
-- command, with/without arguments, whose output is redirected to a file (ls -l > foo)
-- command, with/without arguments, whose input is redirected from a file (sort < test file)
-- command, with/without arguments, whose output is piped to the input of another command (ls -l | more)
+     with/without arguments, executed in the background using & (xemacs &) with/without arguments, whose output is redirected to a file (ls -l > foo) with/without arguments, whose input is redirected from a file (sort < test file) with/without arguments, whose output is piped to the input of another command (ls -l | more)
 - print environment variables (echo $PATH)
 - history, history -c, history n
 - change directory (cd)